 We cheer when contestants scheme, lie, and manipulate to win.
 We buy products to emulate spoiled, narcissistic meanies.
 We hold parties to celebrate bad guys.
 Our own governments bully and cater to bullies.
 Then tell our children not to be bullies.
 Can you see their confusion?
 The ultimate do as I say, not as I do.

-Here’s a simple one – stop promoting bullying as glamorous and cool.
+Here’s a simple way – stop promoting bullying as glamorous and cool.

 Stop celebrating it.